ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/sve/sve_basics.md

 ## SVE Vector Length

 Even though SVE is vector length agnostic, developers are interested in vector length.
-Sometimes performance may differ between machines and vector length could be a factor.
-Operating systems and hypervisors may reduce the vector length for applications so it's a good idea to confirm the vector length during development and when investigating SVE performance.
+Sometimes performance may differ between machines and vector length could be a factor impacting the performance.
+Operating systems and hypervisors may reduce the vector length for applications, so it's a good idea to confirm the vector length while investigating SVE performance.

-To print the vector length copy the program below to file named sve.c
+Using a text editor of your choice, copy the program below to file named `sve.c`:

 ```c
 #include <stdio.h>